 Not interested in food history and you are here only for the recipe?
 No problem!
 Jump to Recipe

-The rest of you keep on reading about the historical background of this vegan flatbread.
+The rest of you find out the history behind of this amazing flatbread.

 Kimolos, located in the Aegean Sea in Greece, has a rich food history influenced by its geographical location and cultural interactions throughout the centuries.
 It offers a blend of ancient, Venetian, and Ottoman influences in its culinary delicacies.

 During the Venetian occupation from the 13th to the 16th century, Kimolos became an important trading center.
-The Venetians introduced new ingredients and culinary techniques to the island, leaving a lasting impact on its food culture with ladenia.
-The similarity of the olive oil flatbread to the Italian pizza is more than obvious.
+The Venetians introduced new ingredients and culinary techniques to the island, leaving a lasting impact on its food culture.
+This explains the similarity of ladenia flatbread to Italian pizza or focaccia.

 In the 16th century, the Ottomans occupied Kimolos.
-Ottoman cuisine brought its own culinary traditions and ingredients to the island.
-The Ottomans introduced spices, herbs, and cooking methods that influenced the local cuisine as well.
+Ottoman cuisine brought its culinary traditions and ingredients to the island.
+The Ottomans introduced spices, herbs, and cooking methods that deeply influenced the local cuisine.

 Nowadays, Kimolos offers a blend of ancient Greek, Venetian, and Ottoman influences in its culinary offerings.
 It remains a destination where visitors can explore the island’s rich food history and enjoy its unique flavors and traditional dishes like “ladenia”.

-It’s an easy and straightforward recipe.
-Furthermore, I assure you that you won’t need special skills to roll the dough.
-I usually use my hands.
+It's a straightforward recipe.
+Furthermore, I assure you that you won't need special skills to roll the dough.
+I only use my hands.
 It takes about half an hour for the dough to double its size because I make this flatbread in summer and room temperature is usually high enough.

 Let’s drive you through the basic steps of the recipe.